Skip to main content

 Also known as: deuce, ad in, ad out

-Deuce is a tied score of 40-40 in a game, after which a player must win two points in a row — first reaching advantage, then winning the next point — to win the game.
+Deuce is a tied score of 40-40 in a game, after which a player must win two points in a row.
+This means first reaching advantage, then winning the next point.
+This means to win the game.

 When a game reaches 40-40, standard scoring requires a player to win by a margin of two points rather than simply the next point.
-Winning the point immediately after deuce gives that player "advantage" — informally, "ad in" if the server has the advantage or "ad out" if the returner does.
-If the player with the advantage wins the following point, they win the game; if they lose it, the score returns to deuce and the sequence repeats until someone wins two points in a row.
+Winning the point immediately after deuce gives that player "advantage".
+This means informally, "ad in" if the server has the advantage or "ad out" if the returner does.
+If the player with the advantage wins the following point, they win the game.
+If they lose it, the score returns to deuce and the sequence repeats until someone wins two points in a row.
 This is what allows a single game to theoretically extend indefinitely, and long deuce battles of many advantages back and forth do occur, though they are relatively rare.

-The deuce-and-advantage structure is one of the defining features that separates traditional tennis scoring from no-ad formats, and it rewards players who can perform well under repeated close-game pressure rather than settling a game on a single point.
-Momentum within a deuce sequence is often discussed by commentators and coaches because a player who has just saved several advantage points may carry a psychological edge into the next one, even though each point technically starts even.
+The deuce-and-advantage structure is one of the defining features that separates traditional tennis scoring from no-ad formats.
+It rewards players who can perform well under repeated close-game pressure rather than settling a game on a single point.
+Momentum within a deuce sequence is often discussed by commentators and coaches.
+This is because a player who has just saved several advantage points may carry a psychological edge into the next one, even though each point technically starts even.

-At 40-40, the server wins the next point to go up advantage; the returner then wins the following point to bring it back to deuce, and the game continues until one player wins two points in a row.
+At 40-40, the server wins the next point to go up advantage.
+The returner then wins the following point to bring it back to deuce.
+The game continues until one player wins two points in a row.

 Why it matters

-Deuce situations are recurring high-pressure moments within a match, and how a player performs specifically in extended deuce games is a useful signal separate from overall point-winning percentage.
+Deuce situations are recurring high-pressure moments within a match, and how a player performs in particular in extended deuce games is a useful signal separate from overall point-winning percentage.

 Frequently asked questions